 The DePuy Attune knee hit the U.S. market in 2011.
 In March 2014, DePuy Synthes announced two new technologies for Attune.

-One was rotating platform design.
-The other was the anatomic patella — to replace the natural kneecap.
-DePuy claimed the upgrades would improve range of motion and reduce implant wear.
+One had a rotating platform design.
+The other had an anatomic patella — to replace the natural kneecap.
+DePuy claimed that the upgrades would improve range of motion and reduce implant wear.

 Attune knee replacements include metal and plastic parts.